-The Bronx team, consisting of Hebatallah Elgawish (right) and Rhoda Tsado (left), had a vision to confront South Bronx’s classification as a “food desert” (area lacking fresh fruit, vegetables, and other healthful whole foods).
+The Bronx team, consisting of Hebatallah Elgawish (bottom) and Rhoda Tsado (top), had a vision to confront South Bronx’s classification as a “food desert” (area lacking fresh fruit, vegetables, and other healthful whole foods).
 The project introduces Urban Agriculture as a development strategy, along with a set of tactical formal and programmatic interventions that attempt to mitigate the area’s anthropogenic and ecological challenges.
 The Bronx team proposed placing an urban farming system over the Metro-North Rail Corridor by leveraging the development air rights above the tracks.

 With a phased development timeline that begins with integrating green infrastructure into the existing urban fabric, and zoning amendments to accommodate agriculture use through a network of greenways, the project ultimately creates food security through the reliance on a local food system.
 Access to healthy food, creating diverse economies, introducing renewable sources of energy such as bio-digesters, all generate robust, redundant systems that are key to a resilient city.
 This type of organic planning which focuses on community engagement and a holistic approach to urban regeneration, builds social structures that strengthen the fabric of the community.